tengyu-liu/TouchFilter/note.md

         * C1F20DW3GW-2
             * 1 channel
             * 20 filters
-            * descriptor is regularized with 3x L2 norm
+            * descriptor is regularized with 10x L2 norm    <!-- this is a typo in exp name. descriptor L2 is 10x instead of 3x -->
             * generator is regularized with 0.01x L2 norm
         * C1F20DW10GW-1
             * 1 channel